nightintoxicated/lsl/README.md

 Option 1:
-make sure you have make installed cd /tmp
+make sure you have make installed

+cd /tmp

-git clone
+git clone the repo

-cd into directory
+cd into the cloned directory

 type make install